 Be sure to check with your certifier in advance to be certain that the materials and practices you plan to use are approved by your certifier, and that you understand any restrictions on use.
 For the most up-to-date OMRI list, visit the OMRI web site at: www.omri.org.
 When mentioned in tables or in crop chapters, this Guide designates approved organic materials with a superscript OG ( OG ), which means they were "OMRI listed" at the time of publication (June, 2015).

 Biopesticides, as defined by the Environmental Protection Agency (EPA), are certain types of pesticides derived from such natural materials as animals, plants, bacteria, and certain minerals.
-As of early 2015 there were approximately 430 registered biopesticide active ingredients and over 1320 actively registered biopesticide products.
+As of April 2016, there are 299 registered biopesticide active ingredients and 1401 active biopesticide product registrations.
 EPA generally requires less data to register a biopesticide than to register a conventional pesticide, thus the registration process is faster.
 Categories of biopesticides include 1) microbial pesticides, in which a microorganism (e.g., a bacterium, fungus, virus or protozoan) is the active ingredient; 2) Plant-Incorporated-Protectants (PIPs), in which pesticidal substances are produced by crop plants as a result of genetic material being added to the plant (e.g., Bt insecticidal protein), and 3) biochemical pesticides, which are naturally occurring substances that control pests by non-toxic mechanisms, such as sex pheromones that interfere with mating and scented plant extracts that attract insect pests to traps.
 With plant-incorporated protectants, the toxin and its genetic material, but not the plant itself, are regulated by EPA.

 Types of Organic and Biorational Pesticides